NCIP/gdc-docs/docs/API/Users_Guide/Getting_Started.md

-# Getting Started with GDC API
+# Getting Started

+## The GDC Application Programming Interface (API): An Overview
-The GDC API is the external-facing REST API for GDC and drives the graphical interface of the GDC Data and Submission Portals.
-It is made available to external users for programmatic access to the same functionality provided by the portals.
-This includes searching for and downloading subsets of data files, metadata and annotations based on specific parameters and submitting files to GDC.
+The GDC API drives the GDC Data and Submission Portals.
+It is made available to external users for programmatic access to the functionality provided by the portals.
+This includes searching for, downloading, and submitting data and metadata.

 The GDC API uses JSON as its communication format, and standard HTTP methods like GET, PUT, POST and DELETE.

 ## Tools for communicating with the GDC API

-A large variety of tools are available communicating with the GDC API and for preparing and visualizing API calls.
-The following are two non-exhaustive lists:
+Many third-party tools can be used for communicating with the GDC API and for preparing and visualizing API calls.
+The following is a non-exhaustive list.

 Tools for communicating with the GDC API: